Treat. Restore. Start your journey to a healthier mouth today.

 We are currently offering free new patient consultations* for a limited time only.
-Get in touch with our friendly team to book, available online or in practice. *Consultation does not include X-rays or any clinical work.
+Get in touch with our friendly dentist in Clerkenwell, Farringdon to book, available online or in practice. *Consultation does not include X-rays or any clinical work.

 Whatever the treatment you need, we can help.
-Get in touch and our expert Dentists will carry out your procedure in clean, comfortable surroundings and at a time to suit you – all while ensuring you feel fully informed about your treatment and any risks and benefits involved.
+Get in touch and our expert dentists in Farringdon will carry out your procedure in clean, comfortable surroundings and at a time to suit you – all while ensuring you feel fully informed about your treatment and any risks and benefits involved.

 The procedures involved depend on the problem you’re treating: